Ramkarthik/SocialMetaTags/README.md

 # Social Meta Tags

-A C# library to get social meta tags like Twitter card information and Facebook OpenGraph for a url.
+A C# library to get social meta tags like Twitter card information and Facebook OpenGraph for a url that uses HtmlAgilityPack.

 ### Prerequisites